LuisGC/blog/content/blog/2019/08/tolkien-2019-in-birmingham.md

 [**Aratalindalë - The Making of a Myth**](https://sites.grenadine.co/sites/tolkiensociety/en/tolkien2019/schedule/505), by **Maggie Percival**

 I was not sure about this talk, but I'm glad I finally attended it.
-The purpose of the lecture was to describe the process she and some other colleagues followed to prepare the Masquerade for the London WorldCon of 2014 where [they won several prizes including Best overall](https://en.wikipedia.org/wiki/72nd_World_Science_Fiction_Convention).
+The purpose of the lecture was to describe the process she and some other colleagues from the Tolkien Society followed to prepare the Masquerade for the London WorldCon of 2014 where [they won several prizes including Best overall](https://en.wikipedia.org/wiki/72nd_World_Science_Fiction_Convention).
 They prepared a group costume entitled Aratalindalë that included eight Valar as they are described in The Silmarillion.

 Maggie explained with lots of details the reasoning after all the designs including the selection of fabrics and how they combined traditional dressmaking skills with modern technology using LED lights in the costumes with certain level of animation designed for each Vala.
 There are [several pictures online](https://www.tolkiensociety.org/2014/08/tolkien-society-members-triumph-at-worldcon-masquerade/) but I haven't found the full video where all the lighting features can be seen properly.